Plenary: Monday 27th June 11:45-12:45

 About the speaker, Liane G Benning:

-Liane G. Benning is Professor in Interface Geochemistry at the German Research Center for Geosciences (GFZ) and Professor of Experimental Biogeochemistry at the School of Earth and Environment, University of Leeds.
-Her research focuses on bio-geochemical reaction mechanisms in inorganic and biogenic systems.
-Her group focuses on quantitatively evaluating (bio) chemical reactions that shape Earth surface environments via experimental and field studies.
+Liane G. Benning is a Professor in Interface Geochemistry at the German Research Center for Geosciences (GFZ) and the Free University of Berlin and a Professor of Experimental Biogeochemistry at the School of Earth and Environment, University of Leeds.
+We focuses on quantitatively evaluating (bio) chemical reactions that shape Earth surface environments via experimental and field studies.

 Plenary: Thursday 30th June 11:45-12:45